smuhsen12/NBA-Statistics/README.md

-# NBAStatsWebsite
+# NBA-Statistics
 This website is a side project made for practicing using different frameworks and API's.

 # Functionality
--View Players (historical and current)

--View Teams
+-View current players along with their team, hieght, and position

--View Stats (current)
+-View teams

+-View games from the 2021-2022 season (will be updated every season)

-# API and Frameworks
+# API/Frameworks
--JavaScript

--HTML5

--CSS
+-JavaScript,HTML5,CSS
 -BDL API (https://www.balldontlie.io/#introduction)